TOD-theses/paper-T-RACE/main.typ

 === Causes with code execution
 When the recipient of a transaction is a contract account, it will execute the recipient’s code.
 The code execution can access and modify the state through several instructions.
 By inspecting the EVM instruction definitions @wood_ethereum_2024[p.30-38]@smlxl_evm_2024, we compiled a list of instructions that can access and modify the world state.

-In @tab:state_reading_instructions we see the instructions, that can access the world state.
+In @tab:state_reading_instructions, we see the instructions that can access the world state.
 For most, the reason of the access is clear, for instance `BALANCE` needs to access the balance of the target address.
 Less obvious is the nonce access of several instructions, which is because the EVM uses the nonce (among other things) to check if an account already exists@wood_ethereum_2024[p.4].
 For `CALL`, `CALLCODE` and `SELFDESTRUCT`, this is used to calculate the gas costs. @wood_ethereum_2024[p.37-38] For `CREATE` and `CREATE2`, this is used to prevent creating an account at an already active address @wood_ethereum_2024[p.11]#footnote[In the Yellowpaper, the check for the existence of the recipient for `CALL`, `CALLCODE` and `SELFDESTRUCT` is done via the `DEAD` function.
-For `CREATE` and `CREATE2`, this is done in the `F` condition at equation (113).].
+For `CREATE` and `CREATE2`, this is done in the condition (113) named `F`.].

-In @tab:state_writing_instructions we see instructions that can modify the world state.
+In @tab:state_writing_instructions, we see instructions that can modify the world state.

 #figure(
   table(